codyjohnathan/PokemonTranslation/README.md

-# PokemonTranslation
+PokemonTranslation
-Translating any Pokemon description from PokéAPI: https://pokeapi.co/ to Shakespearean
+Translating any Pokemon description from PokéAPI: https://pokeapi.co/ to Shakespearean from the Fun Translation API : https://funtranslations.com/api/shakespeare

+To Install:
+1. Store all files, including Pipfile & Pipfile.lock in a directory
+2. Open terminal, cmd prompt and cd to the directory files were stored in
+3. In terminal run pipenv shell: this should install all project depenencies on your machine
+4. In terminal run python3 main.py to start server.
+5. Open Postman, a web browser or use run the test.py file in a separate terminal window.
+6. http://127.0.0.1:5000/pokemon/ is your base.
+Enter any pokemon as the endpoint.
+7. If you cannot think of any Pokemon the base will return a list of Pokemon to chose from.